capsice/binfreeze/README.md

 ## Usage

 ```
-binfreeze 0.0.1
+binfreeze 0.1.0
 usage: binfreeze [options]
 options:
-        -v              verbose
+        -v              run in verbose mode
-        -g              generate config to stdout
         -h              show this usage information
-        -n              do not block executables if they change
-        -a <conf>       specify configuration file for programs to allow
+        -a <conf>       specify a configuration file to allow the execution of programs
-        -b <conf>       specify configuration file for programs to block
+        -d <conf>       specify a configuration file to deny the execution of programs
 ```

 ### Block on change

 If binfreeze is running with a list of allowed programs, and one of the files in that list changes its content, it will be blocked by default.

-You can disable this behavior with the `-n` flag.

 ### As service